PhD in English

 The Qualifying Exam must be a formal meeting, scheduled by the committee chair, with at least three of the four members present.
 The outside faculty member need not be involved in this meeting, but all four members of the committee must sign the D-1 form.
 The student and committee chair should decide on a proposed Plan of Study to be discussed and approved at the meeting.
 The student is responsible for preparing the forms and bringing them to the meeting.

-After the coursework and foreign language requirement have been completed, the student takes the PhD comprehensive examination.
-This exam consists of a written section (the Preparatory Essay) and a two-and-a-half hour oral exam.
-Guidelines for the PhD comprehensive examination are as follows:
+After all required coursework has been completed, PhD students must take the comprehensive examination.
+This exam consists of a written section and a two-and-a-half-hour oral exam.

 Students will choose a faculty committee consisting of a chair, two additional department members, and an external member from another department.